Azure/azure-powershell/src/RecoveryServices/RecoveryServices/help/Get-AzRecoveryServicesBackupSchedulePolicyObject.md

 ```

 ### -WorkloadType
-Specifies the workload type.
+Workload type of the resource.
 The acceptable values for this parameter are:
 - AzureVM
-- AzureSQLDatabase
+- MSSQL
 - AzureFiles

 ```yaml